Enumeration of three quadrant walks with small steps and walks on other M-quadrant cones: Introduction

-Note that by our definition, steps directly between $(1,0)$ and $(0,1)$ are allowed, whereas they are forbidden in \cite{bousquet_wallner}, for example.
-We do not expect this to affect the nature of the generating function, in fact in Section \ref{subsec:annoying_step_forbidding} we show that in most cases the nature is the same. \textbf{Outline of the paper.} In Sections \ref{sec:functional_equations}, \ref{sec:integral_expression} and \ref{sec:solving}, we address the enumeration of walks in the three-quadrant cone.
-First, in Section \ref{sec:functional_equations}, we relate the generating function $\Cgf(x,y;t)$ counting these walks to meromorphic functions $A(z)$ and $B(z)$ on $\mathbb{C}$, then in Theorem \ref{thm:PH_PV_characterisation}, we characterise these functions using a simple functional equation.
-In Section \ref{sec:integral_expression}, we use this functional equation to derive explicit integral expressions determining ${A}(z)$ and ${B}(z)$, and hence implicitly determining $\Cgf(x,y;t)$.
-In Section \ref{sec:solving}, we use the functional equation to determine the nature of $\Cgf(x,y;t)$ as a function of $x$, that is, when it is algebraic, D-finite or D-algebraic.
-As an example, in Subsection \ref{subsec:axis_start} we give a more explicit solution for the case that the walk starts on the $x$-axis.
+Note that by our definition of walks in the 3-quadrant cone, steps directly between $(1,0)$ and $(0,1)$ are allowed, whereas they are forbidden in \cite{bousquet_wallner}, for example.
+We do not expect this to affect the nature of the generating function, in fact in Section \ref{subsec:annoying_step_forbidding} we show that in most cases the nature is the same.